bulletmark/mpr/README.md

 ### Command `get`

 ```
-usage: mpr get [-h] [-f] src [src ...] dst
+usage: mpr get [-h] [-f] [-r] src [src ...] dst

 Copy one or more files from device to local directory.

 positional arguments:
   src              name of source file[s] on device
   dst              name of local destination dir on PC, or "-" for stdout

 options:
   -h, --help       show this help message and exit
   -f, --file       destination is file, not directory
+  -r, --recursive  copy directory recursively

 aliases: g
 ```